1995 Impact L.S.R. (Land Speed Record) Prototype

 The production EV1 yielded a 0.195 CD.

-reduction ratio.
-This design helped the Impact’s induction motor
+gear reduction ratio.
+This design helped the Impact’s

 4) Engineers made modification to the inverter to handle the